ottoldutra/ottoldutra/README.md

 # OTTODUTRA

 ## myself
 Hi everyone, I am Otto Dutra, I joined the Deputy engineer team Jan,2025.
-I am an easy going person, talkative and I like help people and learn from others.
+I am an easy going person, talkative and I like to help people and learn from others.
 Hopefully, I can contribute to achieve the team goals.

 ## my interests
 I am an outdoor person and I like to do different things every weekeng.
 I like to go coastal walks, hiking, play football, skating, road trips, discovery new Brewings and watch live music concerts.